See You When I See You (film)

-See You When I See You is an upcoming American comedy drama film directed by Jay Duplass.
-It stars Cooper Raiff, David Duchovny, Hope Davis, Kaitlyn Dever, Lucy Boynton, and Ariela Barer.
+See You When I See You is a 2026 American biographical comedy-drama film directed by Jay Duplass.
+It is based on the memoir Tragedy Plus Time by Adam Cayton-Holland.
+The film stars Cooper Raiff, David Duchovny, Hope Davis, Kaitlyn Dever, Lucy Boynton, and Ariela Barer.

+Premise

+Aaron (Cooper Raiff), a young comedy writer, battles PTSD and struggles to come to terms with the death of his sister and best friend, Leah (Kaitlyn Dever).
+With the help of his family, he navigates the toll that avoiding his grief takes on his life.